 Colour is Queen

 If you’re considering a made-to-measure suit then odds are you’re already a person of elevated style.
 That means you already know which colours enhance your outward appearance and even add components to your identity, and then which colours simply don’t match your distinct traits.
-However, while you might look absolutely stunning in purple or bright green, for that first tailored suit we recommend selecting a darker colour like navy blue because of its time-tested ability to remain compatible with any surroundings without losing its sharpness.
+However, while you might look absolutely stunning in purple or bright green, for that first tailored suit we recommend selecting Blue Suits for Men: Types, Brands, How to Wear because of its time-tested ability to remain compatible with any surroundings without losing its sharpness.
 If you find darker shades too predictable and are insistent upon a profile packing a little extra punch, we would suggest that you consider grey flannel for a smooth and contemporary appearance that will make you look like a seasoned tailored suit enthusiast on your first try.

 A made-to-measure suit is exactly what it sounds like: a suit that caters to the shape of your body.
 Therefore, if your body is constantly changing in size then a tailored suit becomes more harmful than helpful.
 Before going out and taking measurements and dropping money on some fancy tailored outerwear, you need to ask yourself: are you happy with your figure and do you plan to maintain that figure for a long time to come?
 The question might sound a tad malicious but it’s in fact a completely earnest inquiry.
 We live in the age of perpetual self-improvement.
 If you’re a few pounds overweight, for instance, then consider buying a tailored suit after you’ve shed those excess pounds.
 All we’re really saying is that you should be comfortable in your own body before seeking out an outfit that’s mean to encapsulate elegant comfort more than any other garment.